 Lake Atitlan is one of my all time favorite destinations and one I keep dreaming of visiting again and again.
 In this post you will find essential tips and advice for your trip, as well as all of the information you need for planning your Lake Atitlan adventure.

-The lake itself is actually the deepest lake in Central America!
-It is also huge, with an area of more than 50 miles.
-If you’re looking for a relaxing spot to connect with nature and to meet amazing people, Lake Atitlan is for you!
+The lake itself is actually the deepest lake in Central America – it is also huge, with an area of more than 50 miles.
+If you’re looking for a relaxing spot to be surrounded by nature, Lake Atitlan is for you!

 Money

 This is one of my top recommendations for all foreign travel.
-Arriving to a destination with local currency makes things so much easier.
+Arriving at a destination with local currency makes things so much easier.

 I use CitiBank and I’m able to order foreign currency in advance of my trips.
 You may not get the absolute best exchange rate, but it’s usually pretty good.